Build of the Kamado Joe BBQ

 - m space between the charcoal and the heat deflectors.

 - It is very important to always use charcoal of good quality with big lumps.
-Like the Fire Up Professional Grill charcoal we sell.
+Like our Restaurant Grade Charcoal we sell.

 - Thanks to the big lumps of charcoal there is a good airflow in the Kamado Joe and the charcoal will burn evenly.